tm-craggs/city-notes/Year 1/Algorithms/Revision Notes/9 - Context-Free Grammars.md

 - The root of the tree is labelled with the start symbol.
 - The leaves of the tree (at the bottom) are labelled with non-terminals.
 - The children of each non-terminal correspond to the right hand side of a production of that non-terminal.

+Formally:

+A **derivation** tree for a context-free grammar is a tree such that:
+- Each node is labelled with a terminal or non-terminal symbol
+- The root of the tree is labelled with the start symbol
+- A node labelled with a non-terminal symbol A has children labelled left-to-right with the symbols in β, where A → β is a production of the grammar
+- Nodes labelled with terminal symbols have no children (leaves)

+A string can be **derived** from the grammar if there is a derivation tree for the grammar whose leaves, read left-to-right, comprise the string w.

+The **language** of a context free grammar is the set of strings of terminals that can be derived from the grammar.

+Derivation is sometimes presented as beginning with the start symbol, and repeatedly expanding non-terminals until only terminals are left.

+Because the grammar is context-free, we could expand the braced words in any order, and still get the same response.

+## Programming Languages

+Context-free grammars are commonly used to describe the syntax of a programming languages.
+For example, here is a simple grammar for Java.